StoneCypher/flocks.rocks/assets/page_md/flocks_quick_start.html.md

 <input type="button" value={"15% = $" + this.fmt(0.15)} onClick={this.setTotal(1.15)}/>
 ```

+The important bit is changing `value="25%"` to `value={"25% = $" + this.fmt(0.25)}`.
+One was just a string; the other, because of the `{ }`, is a piece of included
+javascript which builds a string from a string and a function call.

 Then stuffing in emoji is simple, because it's just unicode.
+Toss it into the
+first string.
+Hope you have a modern text editor.

 ```html
 <input type="button" value={"😁 25% = $" + this.fmt(0.25)} onClick={this.setTotal(1.25)}/>